EpocDotFr/PointTCL/README.md

 Available configuration parameters are:

   - `SLACK_BOT_TOKEN` The bot API token (you can find it when editing the bot settings)
   - `SLACK_BOT_ID` You cannot find it now.
-Fill the other `SLACK_*` configuration paremeters, then run the `python pointtcl.py botid` command (see below for more information)
+Fill the other `SLACK_*` configuration paremeters, then run the `python pointtcl.py id` command (see below for more information)
   - `SLACK_BOT_NAME` The bot username (not his name or last name!)
-  - `SLACK_DISRUPTIONS_CHANNEL` The Slack channel in where to post automatic disruption messages
+  - `SLACK_DISRUPTIONS_CHANNELS` A comma-separated list of Slack channels in where to post automatic disruption messages.
+Empty to disable
   - `GRANDLYON_LOGIN` Username used to login to your [data.grandlyon.com](data.grandlyon.com) account
   - `GRANDLYON_PASSWORD` Password used to login to your data.grandlyon.com account